Domains and Classifying Topoi: Distributive lattices and locality

 Geometrically, (\AxiomOneCS) additionally requires the canonical inclusion $\partial\Delta_2 \hook \Delta_2$ from the boundary $\partial\Delta_2$ to the 2-simplex $\Delta_2$ is an equivalence, where $\partial\Delta_2$ type-theoretically is simply

 In general we will at most work with the weakest locality axiom (\AxiomNT).
-However, we will show in \Cref{sec:local} that $\I$, hence all quasi-coherent algebras and spectra, will be \emph{right orthogonal} to the maps that define these local principles as shown above.
-We will see in \Cref{sec:model} that these axioms corresponds to various coverages we can put on the presheaf classifying topos, and the orthogonality result particularly implies that $\I$ will belong to these subtopoi.
+However, we will show in \zcref{sec:local} that $\I$, hence all spatial algebras and spectra, will be \emph{right orthogonal} to the maps that define these local principles as shown above.
+We will see in \zcref{sec:model} that these axioms corresponds to various coverages we can put on the presheaf classifying topos, and the orthogonality result particularly implies that $\I$ will belong to these subtopoi.